bahrus/carbon-copy/README.md

 Imagine if, in JavaScript, every reference to a constant required retrieving it via a function.

-The carbon copy element (c-c) for short, allows one to declaratively copy contents from an HTML template into a sibling of the element.
+The carbon copy element (c-c) for short, allows one to declaratively copy contents from an external HTML template into a sibling of the element.

 The syntax for this element, at its simplest level is as follows: